celery/celery/sources/userguide/tasks.txt

 We use :class:`~celery.task.sets.subtask` here to safely pass around the callback task. :class:`~celery.task.sets.subtask` is a subclass of dict used to wrap the arguments and execution options for a single task invocation.
+See :doc:`tasksets` for more information about subtasks.

 Performance and Strategies